open-telemetry/opentelemetry-ruby/instrumentation/rack/README.md

 # OpenTelemetry Rack Instrumentation

-The Rack instrumentation is a community-maintained instrumentation for the [Rack][rack-home] Ruby jobs system.
+The Rack instrumentation is a community-maintained instrumentation for the [Rack][rack-home] web server interface.

 ## How do I get started?